carpentries-incubator/jekyll-pages-novice/_episodes/01-introduction.md

 ![Repository name set to group-website](../fig/set_repo_name.png)

-So we know what this repo is when we find it later we can also add a description.
+We can also add a description so we know what this repo is when we find it again after the workshop.

 ![Repository name set to group-website](../fig/set_repo_description.png)